Tethanol/Please-Work-ROBOTC/README.md

 To effectively figure out what is wrong with the robot, we must use debugging windows.
 To access these windows,

 1. Download code to robot.
-2. Go to `Robot > Debugger Windows` and enable the following: `Global/Local Variables, Motors, Sensors`
+2. Go to `Robot > Debugger Windows` and enable the following: `Global/Local Variables, Motors, Sensors`.

    ![image](https://github.com/user-attachments/assets/5fce1f0c-d1e7-45d6-8992-34932972c8dd)